John Savage (baseball): UCLA

 In 2011, UCLA again returned to postseason play, backed by the strong pitching of Gerrit Cole, Trevor Bauer and freshman Adam Plutko.
 The Bruins compiled a 35-24 overall record and won the Pac-10 Conference with an 18-9 mark in league play.

 In 2012, he led UCLA to the College World Series by defeating TCU in the Los Angeles Super Regional.
 The Bruins went 1-2 in their trip to the College World Series, defeating Stony Brook before dropping consecutive games to Arizona and Florida State in the second round.

 In 2013, he guided UCLA to the College World Series by defeating Cal State Fullerton in the Super Regional.
 This was the team's third appearance in the College World Series in four years.
 The team defeated No. 1-seed North Carolina (4–1) to advance to the Championship series where they beat Mississippi State to win the NCAA national title.
 Savage was named the National Coach of the Year by Collegiate Baseball Newspaper and Baseball America, and the ABCA West Region Coach of the Year.
 After winning the first national CWS championship, Savage agreed to extend his contract with UCLA to 2025 with an increase in salary.

 In 2015, Savage guided the Bruins back to postseason play, earning the No. 1 overall seed in the NCAA tournament.
 UCLA hosted the NCAA Los Angeles Regional at Jackie Robinson Stadium, but was eliminated in regional play.
 UCLA's 2015 squad finished the season with an overall record of 45-16.

-In 2017, UCLA went 30-27 en route to the NCAA Long Beach Regional.

-In 2018, Savage guided the Bruins to a 38-21 overall record and a 19-11 mark in Pac-12 play.
-UCLA ranked sixth in the nation in team ERA and was seventh in WHIP.
-The Bruins were just one of two teams, nationally, to rank among the top 10 in both ERA and team fielding percentage.
+UCLA returned to the NCAA tournament in both 2017 and 2018.
+The Bruins finished 30–27 in 2017, advancing to the Long Beach Regional.
+In 2018, Savage guided UCLA to a 38-21 overall record and a 19-11 mark in Pac-12 play.
+The Bruins ranked sixth nationally in team ERA, seventh in WHIP, and were one of only two Division I teams to finish in the top 10 in both ERA and fielding percentage (in 2018).
+UCLA defeated Gonzaga in the opening game of the Minneapolis Regional before suffering two losses to host Minnesota and being eliminated.

 In 2019, Savage earned Pac-12 Coach of the Year and ABCA West Region Coach of the Year honors after leading the Bruins to one of the most successful seasons in program history.
 UCLA went 52-11 (setting a school record for wins), claimed the Pac-12 title, spent a program-record 12 consecutive weeks atop the national rankings, and earned the No. 1 overall seed in the NCAA tournament for the second time ever.
 UCLA won all 14 of its regular-season series, a first in program history.